symbol/symbol-docs/source/cli/commands.rst

 Get confirmed transactions
 ==========================

-Gets an array of confirmed :doc:`transaction <../concepts/transaction>` for which an account is signer or recipient.
+Get an array of confirmed :doc:`transaction <../concepts/transaction>` for which an account is signer or recipient.

 Options